Connect using OAuth

 You can connect Make MCP server to MCP clients using OAuth.&#x20;

-OAuth is recommended due to its simple and secure setup, with a universal URL that eliminates the need to configure the URL with an MCP token.&#x20;
+OAuth is recommended due to its simple and secure setup.
+Its universal URL eliminates the need to configure the URL with an MCP token.&#x20;

 ### Connection URL